inblocks/precedence/README.md

 }
 ```

-All the values of the `provable` object are different from the previous ones, even with the same data value.
+All the values of the `provable` object are different from the previous one, even with the same data value.
 This is made possible by using the `seed` in the hashing process.
 This way the `provable` fields are 100% obfuscated and can not lead to data leaking.

 ---